strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/redux-content-manager-app-state.md

 ### Manual procedure

 The redux store in Strapi 5 continues to fire `'ContentManager/App/SET_INIT_DATA’`, so users should instead listen for this action in their middlewares only.

+Additionally, adjustments to your custom code might need to be done based on the new payload format.